stereobooster/react-snap/doc/alternatives.md

 [snapshotify]: https://github.com/errorception/snapshotify
 [code-splitting]: https://github.com/chrisvfritz/prerender-spa-plugin#code-splitting

-- Load performancs optimisation - something beyond rendering HTML, like critical CSS
+- Load performance optimisation - something beyond rendering HTML, like critical CSS
 - Zero-configuration - provides sensible defaults
-- **Redux** - can save state at the end of redering
+- **Redux** - can save state at the end of rendering
-- **async components** - can save state of async componets to prevent flash on the client side
+- **async components** - can save state of async components to prevent flash on the client side
 - `insertRule` - Works with CSS-in-JS solutions which use `CSSStyleSheet.insertRule`
 - **blob urls** - removes blob urls from generated HTML